Sudha Rani: 2001-till date: Supporting roles

 After 2000, Sudha took up supporting roles with minimum screen space since she had to cater to her family responsibilities.
 She began this with a cameo appearance in K. Raghavendra Rao's Kannada-Telugu bilingual hagiographical film, Sri Manjunatha.
 Her next notable role came with Kavita Lankesh's Preethi Prema Pranaya (2003) which showcased three generations of couple life with Sudha pairing opposite Prakash Raj.
 Her performance as a sister-in-law to Puneeth Rajkumar in Namma Basava (2005) was praised by critics.
 Some other note worthy roles came with Auto Shankar.
 Magic Ajji (both 2005), Thirupathi (2006), Mr. Garagasa, Navashakthi Vaibhava (both 2008), Ghauttham (2009), Dandupalya (2012) and Bharath Stores (2013).
 The satire comedy film Vaastu Prakaara (2015) earned her critical praise and won her Filmfare Best Supporting Actress award.
 She made a comeback to Tamil cinema with Nibunan which was simultaneously shot in Kannada under the title Vismaya in 2017.
 She took up lead actor mother roles in films such as Padde Huli, Amar and Geetha, all released in 2019.
 She wound up the decade playing Police Commissioner role in Kannad Gothilla (2019).

 Sudha continued to feature in several films playing supporting roles in 2020s.
 These include Yuvarathnaa (2021), Avatara Purusha, Thurthu Nirgamana (both 2022), Yuva, Krishnam Pranaya Sakhi, Bagheera (all 2024) and the Kannada-Telugu bilingual Junior (2025).

 Personal life

-Sudha Rani married a U.S.-based anesthesia specialist, Dr. Sanjay in 1996.
+Sudha Rani married a US-based anesthesia specialist, Dr. Sanjay, in 1996.
 However citing irreconcilable differences, they parted ways in 1998.
-Later, she married Govardhan in 2000 and has a daughter Nidhi, born in 2001.
+In 2000, she married Govardhan, a chartered accountant.
+The couple have a daughter together, Nidhi, born in 2001.